A strong earthquake has hit a popular tourist area in the central Philippines, killing at least 20 people and tearing down several historic buildings.

 The 7.2-magnitude quake struck early Tuesday, sending frightened residents and visitors rushing out of their homes and businesses.

 A defense spokesman said 15 of the deaths occurred in Cebu province, which is home to some of the country's most beautiful beaches.
-He said five others died in neighboring Bohol and Siquijor islands.
+He said five others died in the neighboring Bohol and Siquijor islands.

 Pictures on social media showed extensive damage to shops and roads torn apart by the quake.
 Maynard says several of the area's historic buildings suffered major damage.